javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/01-mutation-observer/article.md

 For better readability and at the same time, to beautify it, we'll be using a JavaScript syntax highlighting library on our site, like [Prism.js](https://prismjs.com/).
 To get syntax highlighting for above snippet in Prism, `Prism.highlightElem(pre)` is called, which examines the contents of such `pre` elements and adds special tags and styles for colored syntax highlighting into those elements, similar to what you see in examples here, on this page.

 When exactly should we run that highlighting method?
-We can do it on `DOMContentLoaded` event, or at the bottom of the page.
-At that moment we have our DOM ready, we can search for elements `pre[class*="language"]` and call `Prism.highlightElem` on them:
+Well, we can do it on `DOMContentLoaded` event, or put the script at the bottom of the page.
+The moment our DOM is ready, we can search for elements `pre[class*="language"]` and call `Prism.highlightElem` on them:

 ```js
 // highlight all code snippets on the page